The Jam Factory: History

 Before these major tenants closed their Jam Factory outlets, its owner, Challenger, announced in June 2008 a $700 million redevelopment that did not proceed.
 It would have seen the historic factory building demolished and replaced with a new style shopping centre (54,000 square metres of shops, more than double the present size), apartment towers built on the car park closest to Virgin Megastore/Urban by Target, 8,000 square metres of office space, and a 100-room hotel.
 Challenger then attempted to sell the entire site in May 2009 for about $110 million without success.
 In 2015, the Jam Factory was purchased by Newmark Capital.

 In early 2024, Newmark Capital sold its remaining stake in the Jam Factory to a joint venture between Gurner Group and Qualitas, who became the sole owners and developers of the site.
 Led by Tim Gurner and Mark Fischer respectively, the partnership announced a $2.75 billion redevelopment plan, including luxury residences, two hotels, a wellness precinct, and a reimagined cinema and dining complex.
 Ahmed Fahour AO, former CEO of Australia Post, was appointed Group CEO of Gurner Group in late 2024 to oversee the expansion.
-In November 2024, Village Cinemas announced the closure of their Jam Factory cinema, and the Jam Factory closed the following month, following plans for a complete rebuild into a new cinema and dining complex, including apartments, a luxury hotel and a revamped movie theatre.
+In November 2024, Village Cinemas announced the closure of their Jam Factory cinema, and it, along with the Jam Factory closed the following month, following plans for a complete rebuild into a new cinema and dining complex, including apartments, a luxury hotel and a revamped movie theatre.

 On 19 September 2025, a fire broke out at the under-construction site, with the blaze engulfing about a third of a three-storey brick building which was still standing on the Garden Street side of the historical site.
 This took place during active demolition and is currently under investigation by Victoria Police and the Arson Squad.